padster/pyNeuroTrace/README.md

 pip install pyNeuroTrace
 ```

-For more information in on installing Cupy see the installation documentation [HERE](https://docs.cupy.dev/en/stable/install.html).
+For more information in on installing CuPy, see their [CuPy installation documentation](https://docs.cupy.dev/en/stable/install.html).

 ## Documentation

-To help get started using 'pyNeuroTrace', please read the documentation.
-The full documentation for this software is available [HERE](https://padster.github.io/pyNeuroTrace/).
+To help get started using 'pyNeuroTrace', full documentation of the software and available modules and methods is available at our [pyNeuroTrace github.io site](https://padster.github.io/pyNeuroTrace/).

 ## Vizualization